 - If you start too generic, everything is watered down.
 Your marketing message is generic.
 You suffer feature creep.

 - Before we can serve everyone, we have to serve someone.

 - But making a so-so product for a bunch of audiences isn’t quite the same as making an incredible product for one.

-- If you aren’t finding consistent problems and goals, you don’t yet have a specific enough customer segment.
+- Rule of thumb: If you aren’t finding consistent problems and goals, you don’t yet have a specific enough customer segment.

 - While prepping, if you come across a question which could be answered with desk research, take a moment to do it.
 You want to move past the obvious stuff and spend your conversations finding answers the internet can’t give you.